Aviation taxation and subsidies: Switzerland

 In June 2020, the Swiss Federal Assembly approved a proposal (passed by the Council of States in 2019) to introduce an environmental levy of 30 to 120 Swiss francs per airline ticket 'depending on distance and [travel] class'; nearly half of the proceeds are to flow into a climate fund for emissions-reduction initiatives.
 The Swiss oil lobby started a campaign and a referendum against the new CO_{2} laws (which included the aviation tax), and in June 2021, 52% of the Swiss voters rejected them, meaning there will not be aviation taxes in the very near future.
-Parliament continued to reject several parliamentary initiatives on the subject thereafter, but in March 2020 the Federal Assembly demanded a report from the government on how -neutral flying could be achieved by 2050.
-Moreover, public support for some kind of airline ticket tax remained high, with 72% of respondents in a June 2022 GfS Zurich survey saying they were in favour: 42% of respondents backed a levy of CHF30 ($30.40) for short-haul flights and CHF120 for long-haul flights, while 50% agreed with even higher charges.
+Parliament continued to reject several parliamentary initiatives on the subject thereafter.
+Public support for some kind of airline ticket tax remained high, with 72% of respondents in a June 2022 GfS Zurich survey saying they were in favour: 42% of respondents backed a levy of CHF30 ($30.40) for short-haul flights and CHF120 for long-haul flights, while 50% agreed with even higher charges.